rphovley/terraform-regions/troubleshooting.md

 This is because the S3 bucket does not exist.

-To fix this, create the bucket for the region and environmentin the AWS console or using the AWS CLI.
+To fix this, create the bucket for the region and environment in the AWS console or using the AWS CLI.

 ```
 AWS_PROFILE=staging aws s3api create-bucket \